sablowes/MulticomponentBioChange/README.md

 Files in the r\_scripts folder include

-00\_: script to load packages and set working directory
+00\_: script to load packages and set working directory.

 01\_: scripts to prepare data for analyses.
 BioTIME data were prepared using code available here: <https://github.com/sChange-workshop/BioGeo-BioDiv-Change>.
 Perturbed time series data were compiled and standardised with code written by Alban Sagouis available here: <https://github.com/chase-lab/BioTIMEx>